 Interestingly, Michael Boldin fully disclaims how the Southern Poverty Law Center has characterized him with this quote: According to the SPLC’s profile page on him, Michael “is an ideologue who has spent years promoting the idea that states can “nullify” federal legislation they don’t like — the very same argument pushed by defenders of slavery and segregation.”

-Put in the most simple terms, the Tenth Amendment Center believes states rights outweigh federal laws.
+Put simply; the Tenth Amendment Center believes states’ rights outweigh federal laws.

 Funded by / Ownership

 Michael Boldin is the Executive Director of the Tenth Amendment Center.
 Revenue is generated through donations and membership fees, and the sale of merchandise such as coffee mugs.
 The website does not disclose donors.

 In review, the Tenth Amendment Center’s website provides constitutional information through news articles, videos, and an educational section called Constitution 101.
 News articles typically contain moderate loaded emotional language that favors the right such as this: Is the U.S. Government the Enemy of the People?
 This opinion piece regarding Government Surveillance is very well sourced to Justice.gov, Washington Post, and Reuters.
 In another story, there is again strong use of emotional language such as this: How Government Goons Use Civil Asset Forfeiture to Rob Us Blind.
 This opinion piece is also well sourced to such outlets as the Chicago Tribune, WaPo, and National Review.